newjersey/join/README.md

 If you have significant hands-on experience delivering modern, digital solutions in complex environments, in a startup, or for very large user communities, we’d love to hear from you as we are actively seeking team members with these backgrounds who can dive into our current projects.

-In your role, you will immediately join one of our project teams to shape our understanding of the problem and begin to deliver solutions that will have a meaningful impact on New Jerseyans.
+You will be joining a small, cross-functional team that operates as a startup in the NJ government and works closely together at every step.
+In your role, you will immediately join one of our project teams to shape our understanding of the problem and begin to deliver solutions that will have a meaningful impact for New Jerseyans.
 The areas we cover will expand over time and currently include:
 - creating tools to enable the public to participate in open policy making
 - making modern career services and digital tools available to support job seekers in identifying, preparing for, and obtaining family-sustaining jobs
 - improving the way entrepreneurs and business owners start, operate, and grow their businesses in the state (just figuring out what forms need to be submitted can be overwhelming)

-As a member of our startup in the NJ government, you will wear many hats and have the opportunity to shape our team and contribute to new initiatives as they get started.

-**Team members should be prepared and excited to:**
+**Team members must:**

-- Join a small, cross-functional team to deliver solutions that meet the needs of real people
-- Succeed in a highly ambiguous environment with little definition or structure
+- Navigate complex situations and highly ambiguous environments with little definition or structure
 - Maintain strong domain expertise in their own technical role while jumping into other roles as needed
 - Acknowledge and overcome constraints as they arise
 - Collaborate with stakeholders in domains beyond technology such as legal, policy, and administrative roles
 - Be committed and know how to develop metrics and experiments to test what works
 - Enable the long-term success of our partners throughout the state
-- Contribute to the overall development and success of the Office of Innovation and project team
+- Contribute to the overall development and success of the Office of Innovation and project teams
-- Navigate complex situations to deliver meaningful, impactful results for users, stakeholders, and teammates
+- Deliver meaningful, impactful results for users, stakeholders, and teammates

 ## Roles

-### UX/UI Designer and Researcher Roles
+### Product Design

-An experienced, nimble UX/UI designer and data-savvy researcher who is ready to roll up sleeves and run different parts of the design process.
-The designer will lead end-to-end research planning and execution using modern practices and tools to arrive at key insights and solutions that can be iteratively developed by the team and tested with users.
-As a part of the team, the designer will:
+Product designers who are ready to roll up sleeves and run different parts of the design process.
+Designers lead end-to-end research planning and execution using modern practices and tools to arrive at key insights and solutions that can be iteratively developed by the team and tested with users.
+As part of the team, designers:
 - Lead the end-to-end human-centered design and research process for a key project
 - Work with stakeholders to define the problem and create + execute a research plan
 - Use both human-centered and data-driven research methodologies to generate insights and key learnings
-- Design visual aids such as mockups and wireframes of varying fidelity to share with team members, stakeholders and users
+- Design prototypes such as mockups and wireframes of varying fidelity to share with team members, stakeholders and users
 - Work closely with developers to bring designs to life and iteratively improve solutions

-### Software Engineering Roles
+### Software Engineering
-A senior back-end and/or front-end software development engineer who can translate a concept into initial solutions for users.
-We are seeking software engineers with experience using modern languages and practices who are comfortable working in a startup environment where they will be involved in all aspects of software development.
-As part of the team, the engineer will:
+Software development engineers with experience using modern languages and practices who can translate a concept into solutions for users.
+Engineers are involved in all aspects of software development.
+As part of the team, engineers:
 - Lead the development and delivery of modern solutions that meet the needs of users for a key project
 - Work with designers and the team to translate findings and designs into product
 - Iteratively release new product that can be tested with users